TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/021 Add Todo application layer.md

         this.userDao = userDao;
     }

-    public Task<Todo> Create(TodoCreationDto dto)
+    public Task<Todo> CreateAsync(TodoCreationDto dto)
     {
         throw new NotImplementedException();
     }
 }
 ```

-The class implements the interface, the method is defined, though no body yet.
+The class implements the interface, the method is defined, though currently without body.
 The constructor receives the `ITodoDao`, and also the `IUserDao`.

 #### The methods